DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/authentication.md

 TestCafe ships with the [user roles](#user-roles) mechanism that covers most authentication types that require user actions on the page.

 You can also test websites that use [HTTP Basic](https://en.wikipedia.org/wiki/Basic_access_authentication) and [NTLM](https://en.wikipedia.org/wiki/NT_LAN_Manager) authentication.
-See [HTTP/NTLM Authentication](#http-authentication) for more information on how to provide the credentials.
+See [HTTP/NTLM Authentication](#http-authentication) for more information on how to provide credentials.

 ## User Roles